Advice from our physiotherapist

 Common causes & risk factors

 Carpal tunnel syndrome occurs when pressure in the carpal tunnel increases and the median nerve becomes pinched.
-The causes can vary, but an anatomically narrow carpal tunnel, which is sometimes hereditary, is a common risk factor.
-One-sided work in angled wrist positions, such as when doing crafts or working on a computer for long periods of time, can also contribute to the development of the condition.
-Hormonal changes, especially during pregnancy, also increase the risk, and the likelihood of being affected generally increases with age.
+The causes can vary, but an anatomically narrow carpal tunnel is a common risk factor and can sometimes be hereditary.

-• Numbness and loss of sensation in the thumb, index and middle fingers
+• Numbness and loss of sensation in the thumb, index, and middle fingers

 • Pain and aches, often worse at night